 Step 4: Set the height of the div container to a proportionate height.

 Here’s the CSS with the result:

 Creating Your Layouts

-With a bit of coding knowledge, you can center an image horizontally and vertically.
-Knowing how to align images and other inline elements will help you control and customize your layouts so you can build a site that looks and does exactly what you want.
+With a bit of coding knowledge, you can bring a sense of symmetry and balance to your site with center aligned images, texts, and buttons.
+Knowing how to align these elements will help you control and customize your layouts for a professional look that your website visitors will enjoy.

 Editor's note: This post was originally published in November 2020 and has been updated for comprehensiveness.